60 Minute Class

 If the series moves at a quicker pace and has less down time, does that mean I lose all the benefits and magic of the stillness in the 90-minute classes?

-No it does not!
 While the 90-minute class is rich with technical support and philosophical fertility, the time between the poses, at it’s most basic interpretation, is a chance for the body to recover from the challenge of the previous pose.
-Most importantly, it’s the final stillness, after the completion of your yoga practice, that the body can truly reap the rewards and integrate the practice as a whole experience.
-While it is recommended that you take a 90-minute class as a first time student, many people benefit and feel just fine beginning their yoga practice with our 60-minute class.
+Most importantly it’s the final stillness, after the completion of your yoga practice, that the body can truly reap the rewards and integrate the practice as a whole experience.
+While it is recommended that you take a 75 or 90-minute class as a first time student, many people benefit and feel fine beginning their yoga practice with our 60-minute class.
 As with any physical discipline, it’s success relies on being patient with your progress.
 Taking good care of yourself in the room by sitting out a posture when needed, hydrating properly, and coming in with an open mind will help to strengthen not just your muscles, but also your resolve to stick with it!

 I’m new to hot yoga.
 Is it ok for me to join the 60-minute class?